 - Clean and peel celeriac root and cut into chunks.

-- Place celeriac root chunks in a large pot of water with garlic cloves.
-Bring to a boil, cover and cook about 20 minutes or until celeriac is tender.
+- Place celeriac root chunks into a large pot of water with garlic cloves (there should be an inch or two of water above the celeriac, basically ensuring that it is fully submerged and covered by the water).
+Bring to a boil, cover ajar and cook for about 20 minutes or until celeriac is tender.
 Drain.

-- Portion into a casserole dish and top with more melted butter and chives, if desired.
+- Transfer the puree to a serving dish and top with more melted butter and chives, if desired.
 Enjoy!

 Nutrition (ESTIMATE ONLY)